 Anyone interested in proposing a board member should contact us.

-If we can attract at least 1,000 signatures (by refugees) and can show that there is a need for what we propose, we will, subject to funding, organise an international conference before October 2019.
+If we can attract at least 1,000 signatures (by refugees) and can show that there is a need for what we propose, we will, subject to funding, organise an international refugee conference.

 At this conference we will: